2020 grant recipients

-All Newton Music School: To provide music scholarships for Newton girls who are economically eligible.
+All Newton Music School: To fund scholarships for music lessons, classes, and Music Explorers Summer Camp for Newton girls who are economically eligible.

-John M. Barry Boys and Girls Club: To support the Girls’ Services Program, which provides education and programs specifically designed for girls, ages 5 – 18, that enhance girls’ physical and emotional health.
+John M. Barry Boys and Girls Club: To support Girls’ programming, which provides education and programs specifically designed for girls, ages 5 – 18, that enhance girls’ physical and emotional health.

-Families for Depression Awareness: To support the Teen Depression Program, which trains parents, school staffs, youth workers, and caring adults to recognize depression in teens and intervene.
+Families for Depression Awareness: To support the Teen Depression Program, which trains parents, school staff, youth workers, and other caring adults to recognize depression in teens and intervene.

-Family Access of Newton: To support services for women and children and strengthen young families in Newton through Counseling and Consultation programs, Literacy Services, Child Assault Prevention Education, and its Early Learning Center child care.
+Family Access of Newton: To support the Strengthening Young Families Project, which provides multi-lingual services to at-risk families with young children in Newton through Counseling and Consultation programs, Early Literacy Services, Child Assault Prevention Education, and its Early Learning Center child care.

-Newton Community Development Foundation: To support its Youth Center program, open to young residents of NCDF properties and their families, providing a safe and structured drop-in location for enriching after-school activities.
+Newton Community Development Foundation: To support its Youth Program, open to young residents of NCDF properties and their families, providing safe, structured and enriching after-school activities.